 Motis were originally Emmanuel Tissot's a one-man band, before expanding to a trio in 2004.
 Unlike so many other Continental prog outfits of the last couple of decades, we're not looking at tired, rehashed neo-prog drivel here, but inventive progressive rock that references both the genre's forbears, including the ubiquitous Ange and the more worthwhile Gallic acts of recent years, not least Halloween and Minimum Vital.
 Another obvious comparison are unsung French medieval folk-rock heroes Malicorne, whose catalogue's general unavailability is an ongoing travesty.
 According to their website, Motis released two studio and three live albums under their own steam before hooking up with Musea for 2004's Prince des Hauteurs, loosely comparable to the first Willowglass album, although, unlike them, Motis were no longer a solo project by this point.
 Its content strays interestingly and welcomingly from prog orthodoxy in places, not least Le Rire Et L'Épée's chanson moments and the 'none more Celtic' bagpipes on closer Cornemuse.
 Sampled Mellotron throughout, with choirs on Chanson à Boire and Sorcellerie, strings on the title track, Le Rire Et L'Épée and Les Damnés and more of the same elsewhere.

-2007's L'Homme-Loup features a slightly more 'rock' sound in places, possibly due to better integration of the new members.
+L'Homme-Loup features a slightly more 'rock' sound in places, possibly due to better integration of the new members.
 It's hard to say if this is a 'better' work than its predecessor; despite having much in common with it, it doesn't bear direct comparison.
 Again, some welcome 'non-standard' parts, not least the raucous, jazzy trumpet solo on Madrigal.
 'Mellotron' on most tracks again, with choirs on Isengrin, strings and choirs on P'tit Louis, then, unusually, rather murky mixed brass on L'Ermite, more strings, flutes (notably on the title track) and choirs throughout.
+If anything, Ripaille ups the ante yet further, stuffed with material of the quality of Robin Hood, the title track and Le Gens Du Dehors.
+Samplotron everywhere you look, with strings all over opener Comtois Rends-Toi!
+Nenni Ma Foi! and Le Voyage De Brendan, choirs on Robin Hood, a flute melody on Pleine Lune and brass on Dagobert, amongst other use.

 Motorpsycho (Norway) see: